kucingbasah737/redirector/README.md

   ![84Qosqtc46cC6gfgjhdNxpdT86VnsLVYoF9KTs53QdYMEPxsPbh2zJ4D8owj1M1aj2fiRsNpC8aZE4Xro5AtVkm3Jky4xGr](./public/img/redirector-xmr-donate.png)

 But remember, donation is not a must.
-It will just makes we more happy to keep develop and maintain this application.
+It will just makes us more happy to keep develop and maintain this application.